FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

    - [See discussion](https://github.com/FasterXML/jackson-future-ideas/discussions/90) for rationale behind
 2. Jackson 2 to 3 would be `ObjectMapper` and `JsonFactory` would now be fully immutable.
 Then so instances are constructed using Builder pattern
-   - Only "vanilla" instantiation of `ObjectMapper` is left, which is `new ObjectMapper()` 3All issues resolved for 3.0: https://github.com/FasterXML/jackson/wiki/Jackson-Release-3.0
+   - Only "vanilla" instantiation of `ObjectMapper` is left, which is `new ObjectMapper()`
+3. All issues resolved for 3.0: https://github.com/FasterXML/jackson/wiki/Jackson-Release-3.0

 ## High-level conversation overflow, including